gensyn/task_tracker/README.md

 #### `task_tracker.mark_as_done`

-Marks a task as completed by setting the last done date to today and recalculating the next due date.
+Marks a task as completed by setting the last done date to:
+  - today, for mode "repeat after completion"
+  - the date of the previous occurrence (might be today), for mode "repeat every (fixed schedule)" when in state DUE
+  - the date of the next occurrence, for mode "repeat every (fixed schedule)" when in state DUE_SOON

+Then recalculates the next due date.

 **Example:**
 ```yaml